alexforencich/cocotbext-pcie/README.md

 #### Xilinx UltraScale and UltraScale+

-Models of the Xilinx UltraScale and UltraScale Plus PCIe hard cores are included in `cocotbext.pcie.xilinx.us`.
-These modules can be used in combination with the PCIe BFM to test an HDL design that targets a Xilinx UltraScale or UltraScale Plus FPGA, up to PCIe gen 3 x16 or PCIe gen 4 x8.
+Models of the Xilinx UltraScale and UltraScale+ PCIe hard cores are included in `cocotbext.pcie.xilinx.us`.
+These modules can be used in combination with the PCIe BFM to test an HDL design that targets Xilinx UltraScale, UltraScale+, or Virtex 7 series FPGAs, up to PCIe gen 3 x16 or PCIe gen 4 x8.
 The models currently only support operation as a device, not as a root port.